utopia-foss/dantro/doc/plotting/plot_creators.rst

 ``BasePlotCreator`` - Implementing some default behaviour
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`~dantro.plot_creators.pcr_base.BasePlotCreator` implements some of the abstract functions in order to make deriving new plot creators easier.
+The :py:class:`~dantro.plot_creators.pcr_base.BasePlotCreator` implements some of the abstract functions to make deriving new plot creators easier.

 ``ExternalPlotCreator`` - Creating plots from imported python modules